 An electric breast pump uses a power source like an electric cord that plugs into a wall outlet, disposable batteries or a rechargeable battery to provide power to a motorized pump that creates the suction needed to extract milk from the breast.

-The pump will have a control panel with a dial/switch to switch it on or off, and to set the suction rhythms and strengths.
 Most high-quality pumps can be adjusted to create different suction types and rhythms.
 Basic two-phase pumps have a ‘stimulation cycle’, where the suctions are light and quick to stimulate the nipples and to create a let-down reflex; it then switches over to an ‘expressing-cycle’ where deeper, longer suctions express milk.